-2019-20 Phase Two: The Needs Assessment for Districts_10072019_12:26

-2019-20 Phase Two: The Needs Assessment for Districts

-Henderson County

-Marganna Stanley 1805 Second St Henderson, Kentucky, 42420 United States of America e Prove diagnostics
+HCS 2020-21 Phase Two: The Needs Assessment for Districts_08312020_09:29 2020-21 Phase Two: The Needs Assessment for Districts Henderson County Marganna Stanley 1805 Second St Henderson, Kentucky, 42420 United States of America Diagnostics ©Cognia, Inc.

-Last Modified: 10/18/2019 Status: Open

-TABLE OF CONTENTS

-2019-20 Phase Two: The Needs Assessment for Districts 3

-Understanding Continuous Improvement: The Needs Assessment

-Protocol

-Current State 6

-Priorities/Concerns 8

-Trends g

-Potential Source of Problem 10

-Strengths/Leverages 11

-Attachment Summary

-2019-20 Phase Two: The Needs Assessment for Districts

-2019-20 Phase Two: The Needs Assessment for Districts

-Understanding Continuous Improvement: The Needs Assessment

-In its most basic form, continuous improvement is about understanding the current state and formulating a plan to move to the desired state.
+Table of Contents 2020-21 Phase Two: The Needs Assessment for Districts 3 Understanding Continuous Improvement: The Needs Assessment 4 Protocol 5 Current State 6 Priorities/Concerns 8 Trends 10 Potential Source of Problem 11 Strengths/Leverages 12 2020-21 Phase Two: The Needs Assessment for Districts Understanding Continuous Improvement: The Needs Assessment In its most basic form, continuous improvement is about understanding the current state and formulating a plan to move to the desired state.
 The comprehensive needs assessment is a culmination of an extensive review of multiple sources of data collected over a period of time (e.g. 2-3 years).
 It is to be conducted annually as an essential part of the continuous improvement process and precedes the development of strategic goals (i.e. desired state).

-The needs assessment requires synthesis and analysis of multiple sources of data and should reach conclusions about the current state of the school/district, as well as the processes, practices and conditions that contributed to that state.

-The needs assessment provides the framework for all schools to clearly and honestly identify their most critical areas for improvement that will be addressed later in the planning process through the development of goals, objectives, strategies and activities.
-703 KAR 2:225 requires, as part of continuous improvement planning for schools, each district complete the needs assessment between October 1 and November 1 of each year and include: (1) a description of the data reviewed and the process used to develop the needs assessment; (2) a review of the previous plan and its implementation to inform development of the new plan; and, (3) perception data gathered from the administration of a valid and reliable measure of teaching and learning conditions.
+The needs assessment requires synthesis and analysis of multiple sources of data and should reach conclusions about the current state of the district as well as the processes, practices and conditions that contributed to that state.
+The needs assessment provides the framework for all districts to clearly and honestly identify their most critical areas for improvement that will be addressed later in the planning process through the development of goals, objectives, strategies and activities.
+703 KAR 2:225 requires, as part of continuous improvement planning for districts, each district complete the needs assessment between October 1 and November 1 of each year and include: (1) a description of the data reviewed and the process used to develop the needs assessment; (2) a review of the previous plan and its implementation to inform development of the new plan; and, (3) perception data gathered from the administration of a valid and reliable measure of teaching and learning conditions.
+Protocol .

-Protocol

 Clearly detail the process used for reviewing, analyzing and applying data results.
-Include names of school/district councils, leadership teams and stakeholder groups involved.
+Include names of district leadership teams and stakeholder groups involved.
 How frequently does this planning team meet and how are these meetings documented?

-Data results are reviewed and analyzed at district leadership level and school level as resultsbecome available.
-Schools share data with SBDM Councils and staffs and district shares data withschool level administration and school board.
-School leaders and teachers analyze data withinweekly PLC meetings.
-District leadership meets twice monthly and more frequently as needed;SBDM Councils meet monthly and school board meets at least monthly.
-Meetings are documentedthrough minutes, Google docs; board meetings are streamed live as well.
-Internal data sourcessuch as individual classroom data, Infinite Campus//AESOP (behavior, attendance,etc.), NWEA MAP data, ACT data, KPREP data, transition readiness data, graduation rate, district common assessments, surveys from staff and students such as Gallup and Bright Bytes, walkthrough data, MUNIS data, and other data at the school and district level were also used.
-While this data can show us points in time, trends, and longitudinal information from variousperspectives, there are many other aspects of our school system, such as the relationships amongstudents and staff, that are less tangible but definitely have an impact.
+Data results are reviewed and analyzed at district leadership level and school level as results become available.
+Schools share data with SBDM Councils and staffs and district shares data with school level administration and school board.
+School leaders and teachers analyze data within weekly PLC meetings.
+District leadership meets twice monthly and more frequently as needed; SBDM Councils meet monthly and school board meets at least monthly.
+Meetings are documented through minutes, Google docs; board meetings are streamed live as well.
+Internal data sources such as individual classroom data, Infinite Campus//AESOP (behavior, attendance, etc.), NWEA MAP data, ACT data, KPREP data, transition readiness data, graduation rate, district common assessments, surveys from staff and students such as Studer, Modern Learning Survey (MLS), Impact Panorama staff survey, walkthrough data, MUNIS data, and other data at the school and district level were also used.
+While this data can show us points in time, trends, and longitudinal information from various perspectives, there are many other aspects of our school system, such as the relationships among students and staff, that are less tangible but definitely have an impact.
+Current State .

-ATTACHMENTS

-Attachment Name

-District and School Leadership Names

-Current State

 Plainly state the current condition using precise numbers and percentages as revealed by past, current and multiple sources of data.
 These should be based solely on data outcomes.
 Cite the source of data used.
 Example of Current Academic State: